Ermi-B/logo-generator/README.md

 ## Credits
 - Developed by Ermiyas Bekele
-- Used npm packages like Inquirer andMDN Docs as a reference.
+- Used npm packages like Inquirer and MDN Docs as a reference.

 ## License
 - MIT License